Yomguithereal/baobab/README.md

 A *baobab* tree can obviously be updated.
 However, one has to understand that he won't do it, at least by default, synchronously.

-Rather, the tree will stack and merge every update order you give it and will only commit them at the next frame or next tick in node.
+Rather, the tree will stack and merge every update order you give it and will only commit them later on.

 This enables the tree to perform efficient mutations and to be able to notify any relevant cursors that the data they are watching over has changed.

-Note also that the tree will shift the references of the objects it stores in order to enable "immutabley" comparisons between one version of the state and another (this is especially useful when using things as such as React's pure render [mixin](https://facebook.github.io/react/docs/pure-render-mixin.html)).
+**Important**: Note that the tree will shift the references of the objects it stores in order to enable *immutabley* comparisons between one version of the state and another (this is especially useful when using things as such as React's [PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html)).

 *Example*